RoseyLemonz/eve-plus/ReadMe.txt

     Size can be changed by editing a "font" property.
     Available sizes: 10-30.
 Examples: "Size:24", "Size:30".

-    Outlines can be enabled by going to "eve-plus/resource/crosshairs/crosshair_scheme.res" and uncommenting the "#base "scheme/scheme_outline.res"" entry
+    Crosshair styles can be enabled by going to "eve-plus/resource/crosshairs/scheme" and taking whichever style you want from the "_disabled" folder and moving it to the "scheme" folder

     Colors can be changed in crosshair_colors.res and crosshair_hitmarker.res